Start tracking today

 3.Add the pet type/size if stated

-4.Diarise day 28 before you close the laptop
+4.Diarise your chosen target date before you close the laptop

-Holiday risk: 28 days crosses bank holidays faster than you think.
+Holiday risk: A 28-day horizon crosses bank holidays fast.
 Agents with shared inboxes should route pet mail to a single tracked queue.

 Reasonable grounds vs blanket bans